Empiree/DeftSharp.Windows.Input/README.md

 keyboardListener.Subscribe(Key.Space, key =>
 {
-    // This code will be triggered no more than once per second.
+    // This code will be triggered no more than once per second },
-},
 TimeSpan.FromSeconds(1), // Interval of callback triggering
 KeyboardEvent.KeyUp); // Subscribe to KeyUp event